 Eliana Marianes– Studio Administrator and Viewpoints Instructor

 Eliana studied Theater Studies at Emory University, where she specialized in physical theater, particularly movement styles.
 She has performed with the Alliance Theater, Theatrical Outfit, Actor’s Express, Georgia Shakespeare Festival, Lexington Children’s Theater, ART Station, The Warehouse Theater in Greenville, Aurora Theater, Stage Door Players, Out of Hand Theater, the Legacy Theatre, Synchronicity Theatre, the Center for Puppetry Arts, Georgia Ensemble Theater, Theater Emory, Emory Dance Company, Academy Theatre, Theatre Decatur, and Théâtre du Rève, both in Atlanta and in Limoges, France.
 Additionally, she is with Stewart Talent, and you may have seen her tiling a bathroom in a national Home Depot commercial.
 She has trained with Out of Hand Theater as a CORE company member for the past 5 years, creating original new work, directing company Viewpoints sessions on occasion, and training with the company in Suzuki, Viewpoints, and clowning.
-She’s been teaching Viewpoints at the Robert Mello Studio and other theater companies around town for 5 years.
+She’s been teaching Viewpoints at the Robert Mello Studio and other theater companies around town for 6 years.
 Additionally, Eliana serves RMS in the capacity of Studio Administrator.